heksterb/google-cloud-cpp/doc/packaging.md

 [^3]: Only some libraries (Compute, SQL Admin, and Google Cloud Storage) require
     this dependency.

-[^4]: Only the Google Cloud Storage client library requires this dependency.
+[^4]: Only the Google Cloud Storage and Bigtable client libraries require this dependency.

 [^5]: The Google Cloud Storage client does not require Protobuf.